Skip to main content

 Timber glossary (A–Z)

-Disclaimer: Definitions may vary depending on region, standards, and industry practices.
-This glossary is educational and simplified for clarity.
-For critical structural work, always check your local building codes and supplier specifications.
 Timber Glossary (A–Z): Essential Wood Terms Explained If you're new to working with timber, the terminology can feel like a completely different language.
 Words like "moisture content", "grain direction", or "seasoning" are often thrown around casually in tutorials or at the lumber yard without much explanation — and honestly, that can leave anyone feeling a bit lost.
 Getting a handle on these terms makes everything easier.
 It helps you figure out what you're actually buying, avoid simple but expensive mistakes, and talk to suppliers without second-guessing yourself.
-Even knowing just a few key definitions can change how you approach a project.
-This A–Z glossary breaks down the most common timber...
+Even knowing just a few key definitions can change how you approach a project, and you'll start to spot things at the timber yard that you might have just walked straight past before.
+This A–Z glossary breaks down the most common timber terms into plain, practical explanations so you can learn at your own pace.
+It's written for beginners and hobbyists, but even if yo...